Below is a list of Wheeling High School clubs and activities. Click the links to go directly to a particular section

 Polish Club is an association whose purpose is to promote ethnic and traditional values characteristic of the Polish-American community.
 We aim to raise awareness about Poland’s rich heritage among our schoolmates, so that they may better appreciate and respect the values we represent.
 Members participate in various activities including The Display of Cultures and Peace Week, and they host a “Fat Thursday” Paczki Day sale.
 In addition we take field trips to many Polish landmarks such as the Polish Museum of America and The Copernicus Foundation.
 We also visit exhibits, restaurants and other cultural activities in the area.
 Polish Club is open to anyone interested in Polish culture, language and history.

 S.H.A.D.E.S. is an acronym for Students Helping Accept Diversity in Every Situation.
 The Multicultural Club originated at Wheeling High School in 1989.
 The group was put together and serves as the umbrella for all other ethnic clubs in the school.
 S.H.A.D.E.S. tries to educate students and teachers about the different cultures around them.
 S.H.A.D.E.S. welcomes all students and strives to get the student body involved and informed about the world’s cultures and issues around them through various events and projects.
-In addition to doing community service, S.H.A.D.E.S. club sponsors two big events, the annual Variety Show and Display of Cultures.
+In addition to doing community service, S.H.A.D.E.S. club also sponsors the Display of Cultures.
 It is through these two events that the club is able to raise money to award annual college scholarships to its club members.
 We meet every Monday.

 Director: Mike Malek

-The Wheeling High School Band Program includes Wind Symphony, Symphony Band, Jazz Band I & II, Jazz Combo, Marching Band, Pep Band, and numerous small ensembles.
+The Wheeling High School Band Program includes Wind Symphony, Symphony Band, Jazz Band I & II, Jazz Combo, Marching Band, and numerous small ensembles.
 The Wheeling Bands participate in various festivals throughout the Midwest and have consistently been recognized for excellence in concert, jazz and marching band performances.
+The band is fortunate to have the Wheeling Instrumental League, a supportive group of parents who help support the students and director.

 Director: Stephen Colella